the fp is business-communications

-Roaming agreements exist with some international mobile phone companies so if you're planning to use your phone in Nicaragua, check with your provider before travelling.
-Coverage is limited to urban areas and wild areas (such as remote forest or mountainous regions) will not have signal.
+Roaming agreements exist with some international mobile phone companies so if you’re planning to use your phone in Nicaragua, check with your provider before travelling.
+Coverage is limited to urban areas, meaning wild areas (such as remote forest or mountainous regions) will not have signal.

-Internet access is available in all main towns, where there are lots of internet cafes and most hotels will have Wi-Fi access for guests.
-Connection speeds are however, likely to be slower, and in remote areas, quite intermittent.
+Internet access is available in all main towns, where there are lots of Internet cafes and most hotels will have Wi-Fi access for guests.
+Connection speeds are likely to be slow, and in remote areas, quite intermittent.

 Nicaraguan media represents both pro- and anti-government views.
 The main papers of note are Spanish language newspapers La Prensa and El Nuevo Diario.
-Nicaraguans love watching television, and there are several television networks and over 100 radio stations.
+There are several television networks and almost 100 radio stations.
 Cable TV is available in most urban areas.

-Most larger towns have an Enitel telecommunications and postal office.
-The postal service however, can be quite unreliable.
+Most large towns have an Enitel telecommunications and postal office.
+The postal service, however, can be quite unreliable.
 Mail sent to the USA should arrive within five to 10 working days; for post to Europe, it may take longer.Post Office hours